vanHeemstraSystems/template-default-repository-demo/300/300/README.md

 This structure should allow Nx Cloud to detect the workspace properly.

-Run the command to **connect** your workspace to Nx Cloud from the root directory of the `hatch-project`, specifically:
+Run the command to **connect** your workspace to Nx Cloud from the root directory of the nx monorepo `hatch project`, specifically:

 ```
-$ cd /hatch-project/
+$ cd /hatch-project/src/hatch_project/
 ```

 The command to connect to Nx Cloud is: